IP-CAM/Enhanced-orders-plus-for-Opencart-v.3.x/enhanced-orders-plus/README.md

-# Enhanced Order+
+# Enhanced Orders+

 ## Description
-The "Enhanced Order+" extension is for OpenCart CMS verisons 3.x.
+The "Enhanced Orders+" extension is for OpenCart CMS verisons 3.x.
 It allows to display product images and detailed information in emails and order history both for store admin and customers.

 ## Features
 * Extends order information and adds product images in e-mails